ALIAB

 What is involved?

-These tests can be administered by clinicians without a good level fluency in BSL because the respondent can enter their own responses or point to the correct picture on the screen.
+These tests can be administered by clinicians without a good level of fluency in BSL because the respondent can enter their own responses or point to the correct picture on the screen.
 Clinicians without BSL skills are advised to use the services of a BSL interpreter to ensure good clinical rapport.

 Who is it suitable for?